sez11a/liferay-docs/discover/portal/articles/120-search/07-multilanguage-search.markdown

 Fully localized search works like this:

 1. One or more of an asset's fields are localizable in the user interface and database (the locale is appended based on the asset creator's language selection).

 2. The fields are indexed with the appended locale and analyzed with the corresponding language analyzer.

-3. At search time, the user can be sure that content existing in a certain language was analyzed properly and is their language, it's properly returned according to search engine's relevance algorithms.
+3. At search time, the user can be sure that content existing in a certain language was analyzed properly, and will be properly returned according to search engine's relevance algorithms.

 Site-localized search works like this: